 - Pop the ground coffee in an Aeropress – the absolute best and cheapest way to brew barista-style coffee at home.
 I can’t live without this.
 It’s also incredibly light so makes for a great travel press.

 - Pour in the water and allow to brew for a few minutes.

 - Add one teaspoon of grass-fed butter.

 - Add a few drops of high-quality MCT oil.

 - Finish with full-fat or heavy cream to taste.

 - Stir vigorously.

 4. Fry, Bake, and grill with fats

 You know that sunflower oil spray product you bought when you were trying to keep the pounds off?
 Throw it away.
 Nobody should consume sunflower oil, anyway.
-And cooking with oils is one of the best ways of not only getting more dietary fat, but also for adding flavour to your food.
+And cooking with oils is one of the best ways of not only getting more dietary fat, but also adding flavor to your food.

 Some excellent choices for fats to cook with include: